 S1.A.
 Facilities Required to Seek Coverage under This General Permit

 This permit applies to lots or facilities (other than aquatic animal production facilities) defined as concentrated animal feeding operations (CAFOs) in 40 CFR 122.23.
-The permit requires the owner or operator of a CAFO to apply for coverage under this permit if all of the following conditions are met:

-The facility has a discharge to surface water, or to surface and groundwater.

-Animals are or will be stabled or confined and fed or maintained for a total of 45 days or more in any 12-month period.

-Crops, vegetation, forage growth, or post-harvest residues are not sustained in the normal growing season over any portion of the lot or facility where the animals are confined.

-The facility is either a medium or large CAFO as defined in Table 2, Ecology has designated the facility a significant contributor of pollutants to waters of the state in accordance with the procedures in S1.A.1 below.

-How Ecology Determines Significant Contributors of Pollutants

-Facilities that meet all of the above conditions, but do not meet the definition of a medium or large CAFO may be designated a small CAFO if Ecology determines the facility is a significant contributor of pollutants under 40 CFR 122.23(c).

-If Ecology has designated the CAFO to be a significant contributor of pollutants to surface water, the owner or operator of a small CAFO must apply for coverage under this permit.
+These CAFOs are presumed to discharge to surface water, or to surface and groundwater, and require coverage under this permit.
+The permit requires the owner or operator of a CAFO to apply for coverage under this permit.

-Multiple Facilities with common ownership
+sMultiple Facilities with common ownership

-Two or more CAFOs under common ownership are considered a single CAFO for the purposes of permitting if they adjoin each other or if they use a common area or system for handling manure, litter, process wastewater, and other organic by-products.3.
+Two or more CAFOs under common ownership are considered a single CAFO for the purposes of permitting if they adjoin each other or if they use a common area or system for handling manure, litter, process wastewater, and other organic by-products.

+Permit tiers

+If the facility is a small CAFO (i.e., is not medium or large CAFO), it must follow all requirements of this permit except S3.

+If the facility is either a medium or large CAFO as defined in Table 2, or the facility is a significant contributor of pollutants to waters of the state in accordance with the procedures in S1.A.1 above, it must follow all requirements in this permit.

+Significant is defined as “a reasonable likelihood of more than a moderate adverse impact on environmental quality.”
+WAC 197-11-794 (1).

+Facilities that become Medium or Large

+If a facility is not a medium or large CAFO as defined in Table 2 at the effective date of this permit but later meets the triggers included in Table 2, it must give notice to Ecology of an amended coverage pursuant to S.2A.2 below, within 45 days of becoming a medium or large CAFO.